Do you want to be one of the first to get information about our coming offers that suit both leisure time and holidays?

 Experienced professional instructors from Vuokatti Ski School will guide the beginners through their first moves on the slope and share their tips for improving the technique with frequent guests of ski resorts.
 Vuokatti Ski School also specializes on providing trainings for disabled people.

 À la Katti and Pirtti restaurants, Hesburger and Ripa’s Kuppila are at you service to make sure you don’t get hungry or tired on the slopes.

 Vuokatti Sport offers the snow conditions for cross-country skiing 365 days a year.
 The world’s first cross-country ski tunnel is 1.2 km long and makes summer training possible on a well-kept trail that follows the terrain of Vuokatti with its uphills and downhills.
-The trail suits both traditional and skate skiing.
-Thanks to the even temperature of the tunnel, training is also possible during the severe frosts of the winter.
+The trail suits both classic and skate skiing.
+Thanks to the even temperature of the tunnel, training is also possible during the cold days of winter.

 Ski tunnel + First snow track (starting 10th October)

 Day ticket 20€ adult and 10€ child (4-11)

 5 days ticket: 80€ adult and 40€ child

 “Test Round” in the ski tunnel 10€.
 This includes full equipment (skis, boots and poles) and one lap of skiing in the tunnel.
 Valid during the opening hours of the ski tunnel.

 -50% off from the Day Ticket for those who are accommodating in Vuokatti Sport